-- Interest (expense) income: Interest expense on bonds was US\$ 18 million in 2016 and was partially offset by interest income on bond swaps of US\$ 5 million. - Interest rate fair value (losses) gains: As described in Note 15, both bonds and bond swaps are valued using the discounted cash flow method.
-Due to lower interest rates in 2016, lower discount factors were applied to both bonds and bond swaps in 2016, which resulted in fair value losses on bonds and fair value gains on bond swaps.
-However, the losses on bonds were US\$ 3 million higher than the gains on bond swaps.
+- Interest (expense) income: Interest expense on bonds was US\$ 23 million in 2017 and was partially offset by interest income on bond swaps of US\$ 2 million. - Interest rate fair value (losses) gains: As described in Note 15 to the financial statements, both bonds and bond swaps are valued using the discounted cash flow method.
+Due to lower South African interest rates in 2017, lower discount factors were applied to IFFIm's bonds denominated in South African rand and the associated bond swaps in 2017, which resulted in significant fair value losses on bonds and significant fair value gains on bond swaps.
+However, the losses on bonds were US\$ 1 million higher than the gains on bond swaps.
 This was due to the following: (1) bonds were discounted to their present value using bond yield curves while bond swaps were discounted using a swap yield curve, and (2) as described above, bonds were swapped into United States dollar floating rate liabilities to mitigate interest rate and foreign exchange rate risks associated with bonds.
-As a result, there is a United States dollar floating rate sensitivity on the pay legs of the bond swaps, which is not present in the valuation of the bonds themselves. - Foreign currency fair value (losses) gains: Some of IFFIm's bonds are denominated in South African rand, Australian dollars, and Turkish lira.
-The United States dollar weakened against the South African rand, which resulted in significant fair value losses on bonds of US\$ 20 million, and strengthened against both the Australian dollar and the Turkish lira during 2016, which resulted in fair value gains on bonds of US\$ 6 million.
-The net effect of all the aforementioned was a loss on bonds of US\$ 14 million due to foreign currency movements which was offset by a US\$ 15 million foreign currency gain on bond swaps. - Net debit valuation adjustment: IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
-A net debit valuation adjustment of US\$ 2 million was included in the valuation of bond swaps in 2016.
+As a result, there is a United States dollar floating rate sensitivity on the pay legs of the bond swaps, which is not present in the valuation of the bonds themselves. - Foreign currency fair value (losses) gains: Some of IFFIm's bonds are denominated in South African rand and Turkish lira.
+IFFIm also had an Australian dollar denominated bond, which matured in July 2017.
+The United States dollar weakened against the South African rand and Australian dollar during 2017, which resulted in significant fair value losses on bonds of US\$ 18 million, and strengthened against the Turkish lira during 2017, which resulted in fair value gains on bonds of US\$ 2 million.
+The net effect of all the aforementioned was a loss on bonds of US\$ 16 million due to foreign currency movements, which was offset by a US\$ 15 million foreign currency gain on bond swaps. - Net debit valuation adjustment: IFFIm includes a credit valuation adjustment and a debit valuation adjustment in the valuation of its derivative portfolio to account for counterparty credit risk and its own credit risk, respectively.
+A net debit valuation adjustment of US\$ 0.3 million was included in the valuation of bond swaps in 2017.

-Fair value adjustments on bonds due to IFFIm's own credit spreads were not significant in 2016 as there was no significant appreciation or deterioration of IFFIm's credit during the year.
+Fair value adjustments on bonds due to IFFIm's own credit spreads were not significant in 2017 as there was no significant appreciation or deterioration of IFFIm's credit during the year.